wacncontent/CustomizeTool/addCommentOutput/articles/search/search-dev-case-study-whattopedia.md

 Shoppers browse the site anonymously.
 As such, there are no login requirements for shoppers, nor do we store any consumer data.

 Retailers are a different story.
 Here, we store public-facing profile information, billing information, and media content that they want to expose on the site.
-Every retailer who subscribes to the site get a user login, used to authenticate the user prior to making updates to the subscriber’s profile.
+Every retailer who subscribes to the site get a user login, used to authenticate the user prior to making updates to the <!-- deleted by customization subscriber's --><!-- keep by customization: begin --> subscriber’s <!-- keep by customization: end --> profile.
 We securely store all subscriber data in Azure SQL Database and Azure BLOB storage.
 We opted for an authentication model based on .NET forms-based authentication.
-We chose this approach for its simplicity; we didn’t need the roles, UI support and other extraneous features that come with other approaches.
+We chose this approach for its simplicity; we <!-- deleted by customization didn't --><!-- keep by customization: begin --> didn’t <!-- keep by customization: end --> need the roles, UI support and other extraneous features that come with other approaches.

 To ensure that retailers only see the data that belongs to them, we created a retailer ID for each retailer that is subsequently used on all read and write operations involving retailer-specific data.
 With this approach, we found that we did not need to grant database permissions to individual retailers.
 All retailers interact with the system under a single database role, with the retailer ID as our data isolation technique.

 Because our business is all about the downstream effects (driving more business to retailers, creating incentive to advertise and subscribe), we can draw the line at handling purchases over the web.
-As such, you won’t find a shopping cart on our site, which simplifies our security requirements.
+As such, you <!-- deleted by customization won't --><!-- keep by customization: begin --> won’t <!-- keep by customization: end --> find a shopping cart on our site, which simplifies our security requirements.

 Another simplification we employed was to outsource our billing and accounts payable operations.
 By routing customer payment information directly to a third-party ([SveaWebPay](http://www.sveawebpay.se/)), we reduce the risks associating with storing and protecting sensitive data in our data stores.